 #7 – THAI ICED COFFEE & THAI ICED TEA

 Similar versions of this tea and coffee can be found all over Southeast Asia.
 This drink is made from cold tea or coffee and sweetened condensed milk.
 It is cool and refreshing.
-It can be found in dozens of street stalls in Thailand.
+This drink in Thailand can be found in dozens of street stalls.

 #6 – FRESH FRUIT AND SMOOTHIES

 The fruit in Thailand is unmatched, we’re serious!
-These fresh fruit smoothies can be found in street stalls and cafes all over Thailand.
+These fresh fruit smoothies in Thailand can be found in street stalls and cafes all over.
 Our favorites were pineapple (pictured), banana, coconut and mango.
 There are also many native fruits you should try like dragon fruit, guava, and lychee.
 While you can find some of these in the US, the flavor and quality of the homegrown fruit is so much more impactful and apparent.
 Once you try them there, you’ll never want to leave.

 #5 – MINCED PORK WITH HERBS